West Haven station: Design and funding

-Construction
+Construction and service

 About 12 mi of Track 4 - the southbound outside track - was taken out of service for passenger trains in the mid-1980s to reduce maintenance costs.
 The track was removed entirely between Devon and Woodmont, and reduced to freight use only between Woodmont and New Haven.
 The West Haven station project involved restoration of the New Haven Line's original configuration of 4 electrified main tracks in the 5 mi stretch from New Haven to Woodmont, leaving Woodmont to Devon as the only remaining triple-track section of the New Haven Line.
 The fourth track allows Metro-North local trains to stay exclusively on the outer tracks, leaving the inner tracks for passing Amtrak service and Metro-North expresses.
 The track restoration and re-electrification represented $33.68 million of the project cost.
 The restoration used new material, while the old rails and ties were reconditioned for use elsewhere in the state on freight-only and museum trackage.

 Groundbreaking was held on November 10, 2010, with the presence of outgoing Governor Jodi Rell.
 At the time, the station was expected to cost $118 million and open by the end of 2012.
 After a year of site preparation and foundation work, construction began in earnest in early 2012.
 In April 2012, the state announced that the station was coming in under budget, with a cost of $80 million plus $25 million in previous property acquisition and design work.
 The majority of station and building construction was completed by the end of 2012, with primarily electrical, interior finishing, and paving work remaining.
 In March 2013, as the station neared completion, some of the original station advocates began pushing to use money left over from construction to build a parking garage at the site.

 In February 2013, Metro-North proposed to include West Haven in the same fare zone as New Haven Union Station and State Street station.
 The station was originally to open on June 1, 2013, but these plans were derailed by construction delays and the death of a track worker who was struck by a train in late May.
 The station ultimately opened on August 18, 2013, with a formal ribbon-cutting the next day.